 - 1. Prescription drug products for outpatient use that are filled by a prescription order or refill. - 2.
-Self-injectable medications.
-This exclusion does not apply to medications which, due to their traits (as determined by the Claims Administrator), must typically be administered or directly supervised by a qualified provider or licensed/certified health professional in an outpatient setting. - 3.
+Self-administered or self-infused medications.
+This exclusion does not apply to medications which, due to their traits (as determined by the Claims Administrator), must typically be administered or directly supervised by a qualified provider or licensed/certified health professional in an outpatient setting.
+This exclusion does not apply to hemophilia treatment centers contracted to dispense hemophilia factor medications directly to Covered Persons for self-infusion. - 3.
 Non-injectable medications given in a Physician's office.
-This exclusion does not apply to non-injectable medications that are required in an Emergency and used while in the Physician's office. - 4.
+This exclusion does not apply to noninjectable medications that are required in an Emergency and used while in the Physician's office. - 4.
 Over-the-counter drugs and treatments. - 5.
 Growth hormone therapy. - 6.
 Certain New Pharmaceutical Products and/or new dosage forms until the date as determined by the Claims Administrator or the Claims Administrator's designee, but no later than December 31st of the following calendar year.